Leave-one-out cross-validation for data cubes

 .- grouping_var

-A string specifying the grouping variable(s) for
+A character vector specifying the grouping variable(s) for

 fun